bardt/elm-impossible-msg/README.md

 6. You will be immediately switched to the second form
 7. Inspect the output of Console.
 You will notice that after UrlChange msg goes `SecondForm Blur`, which is not possible from the types defined in Main.elm

+I managed to reproduce this bug using combination of `Browser.Navigation.pushUrl`,
+`Html.Events.onBlur` and `Html.map`.
+In real world usage this behaviour can cause runtime exception.